AntoLevasseur/Formula1/README.md

 # Formula1

-Welcome to our Formula1 project :car_race:
+Welcome to our Formula1 project 🚀